Tech-it-with-Billy/car-listings/README.md

-Here’s a **ready-made, professional README template** for your Jiji Kenya car data scraping and analysis project — perfect for GitHub or portfolio presentation:

----

-# 🚗 Kenya Used Car Market Analysis – Jiji.co.ke Web Scraping Project
+# 🚗 Kenya Car Listings Data Analysis Project

-## 📌 Overview
+## 📌 Project Overview

-This project focuses on analyzing the used car market in Kenya using data scraped from [Jiji.co.ke](https://jiji.co.ke/cars), one of the country’s largest online car marketplaces.
-The goal is to provide data-driven insights to help buyers, sellers, and industry stakeholders make informed decisions.
+This project involves scraping and analyzing car listings from [Jiji.co.ke](https://jiji.co.ke/cars), one of Kenya's most popular online marketplaces.
+Using Selenium, we collected detailed car data, stored it in a PostgreSQL database, and used SQL and Python for data analysis and visualization.
+The goal is to gain actionable insights for car buyers and sellers and understand trends in the used and new car markets in Kenya.

-We use **Selenium** to scrape real-time listings and extract relevant details such as price, make, model, year, mileage, condition, location, and seller type.
-The data is stored in a **PostgreSQL database**, processed with **Pandas**, and visualized using **Matplotlib**, **Seaborn**, and **Plotly**.

----

-## 🎯 Problem Statement
+## 🎯 Objectives

-> **What factors most influence the pricing and availability of used cars in Kenya, and how can these insights help buyers and sellers make better decisions?**

----
+* Scrape detailed car listings from Jiji.co.ke
+* Store the scraped data in a structured PostgreSQL database
+* Analyze key car market trends using SQL
+* Visualize insights using Python (Pandas, Matplotlib, Seaborn)
+* Provide actionable insights for car traders and buyers

-## ❓ Key Research Questions
+## 🔍 Key Research Questions

 * What is the resale value of a specific car brands and models in Kenya?